Michael Cheika: 2014–2015

 Cheika was appointed as the head coach of the Australia national team on 22 October 2014, with a three-year contract that would see him take the Wallabies through the 2015 Rugby World Cup.

 Cheika took over after Ewen McKenzie's shock resignation the previous week and had very little time with the team before Australia started their 2014 end of year tour.
 His first match as coach was a non-capped game against the Barbarians, with the Wallabies winning 40–36.
-Cheika's first test match as coach was a 33–28 victory for Australia over Wales which was a record 10th consecutive win against them.
+Cheika's first test match as coach was a 33–28 victory for Australia over Wales which was a record tenth consecutive win against them.

-However, Cheika lost his first match against France a week later, with Australia being defeated 29–26.
+Cheika lost his first match against France a week later, with Australia being defeated 29–26.
 This for France was seen as revenge following Australia's dominant 3–0 series win over Les Bleus in June 2014 under former coach Ewen McKenzie.
 Cheika's team lost their next match against Ireland 26–23.
 Ireland had led 17–0 after just fifteen but three quick tries in the next fifteen minutes put Australia back in the game.

 Australia then faced Rugby World Cup rivals England who had only win from their last six starts.
-England's forwards overpowered Australia in the match, however, to win 26–17.
+England's forwards overpowered Australia in the match to win 26–17.
 The result meant that Australia had lost three out of four test matches on their tour, their worst record since 2005.
 Cheika made it clear that the scrum needed to be fixed before the World Cup, and later sacked the forwards coach Andrew Blades.

 Scrum coach Mario Ledesma was recruited to the Waratahs and began working on scrummaging with the Wallabies players that were in New South Wales.
 Brumbies head coach Stephen Larkham was brought in as backline and attack coach for the World Cup.
 Nathan Grey was appointed as defence coach.

 In the lead up to the 2015 World Cup, Cheika is credited for inventing Giteau's law which enabled overseas based players to play for Australia.